 As for alt text across the web, here’s one of our images ranking in Google Image results thanks to some well-placed alt text.
 A good exemple of alt text in instagram to use as an inspiration.

 Generally, alt text is added into a text field which is usually easy to get to and integrated into the image upload flow.

 If you’re posting an image to Instagram, here are the steps on how to do it:

 Step 1: Click + in the Top Right

 Create your post as normal.
-Click the +, choose an image and hit next.
+Click the + symbol and choose an image, then hit next.

 Step 2: Edit Your Image as Normal

-Add your filters and make your desired edits to make your next post pop!
+Add your filters and make any desired edits to the picture, so that your next post pops!
 Click next.

 Step 3: Write Your Content

-Write your content in the normal way, add your locations, tag your friends etc. etc. This time, don’t hit next…
+Write your content the way that you normally do, add your locations, tag your friends etc. etc. This part’s simple – it’s the same thing you always do when you make a post but… This time, don’t hit next.

 Scroll down instead…